 Below: A celebratory toast with Sarah & Zak’s parents and wedding party before beginning their ceremony.

 4. More cooperation.
-One of the biggest challenges we face at every wedding is cooperation from the bridal party and sometimes the family too.
+One of the biggest challenges I face at every wedding is cooperation from the bridal party and sometimes the family too.
 “I’m so excited to have my picture taken” said no wedding guest, ever.
-With a First Look giving us the opportunity to complete portraits before the ceremony, we’re not keeping anyone from socializing.
-Everyone is so much more cooperative pre-ceremony and we’re rarely standing around waiting on people that keep wandering off to the bar and the bathroom.
+With a First Look giving me the opportunity to complete portraits before the ceremony, I’m not keeping anyone from socializing.
+Everyone is so much more cooperative pre-ceremony and I’m rarely waiting on people that keep wandering off to the bar and the bathroom.

 5. More photos.
-A First Look not only leaves you free to enjoy cocktail hour but also allows us the time to capture more photographs than just your portraits.
-We have plenty of time to get wonderful candids of your friends and family as well as casual group shots and also a wide variety of detail shots of all your reception details.
+A First Look not only leaves you free to enjoy cocktail hour but also allows me the time to capture more photographs than just your portraits.
+I have plenty of time to get wonderful candids of your friends and family as well as casual group shots and also a wide variety of detail shots of all your reception details.

 A couple of things to keep in mind…